nrfconnect/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 Single-chip, multiprotocol (SoC)
 ================================

-With nRF52840 and nRF52833 supporting multiple wireless technologies, including IEEE 802.15.4 and Bluetooth Low Energy (Bluetooth LE), the application layer and OpenThread still run on the same processor.
+With nRF52 and nRF53 Series devices supporting multiple wireless technologies, including IEEE 802.15.4 and Bluetooth Low Energy (Bluetooth LE), the application layer and OpenThread still run on the same processor.

 In this multiprotocol design, the SoC ensures either dynamic or switched Thread and Bluetooth LE connectivity.